Best places to buy plants online for the garden and home

 Another veteran nursery, Thompson & Morgan can trace its roots to a small garden behind a baker’s shop in Ipswich circa 1855.
 These days, it’s now the UK’s largest mail-order seed and plant company, although alongside its seed range it also stocks young plants, bulbs, seed potatoes, onions and garlic sets, soft fruit and fruit trees.
 The company also has its own plant-breeding programme, still based in Suffolk, where it grows new discoveries like ‘Cherry Brandy’ rudbeckia and ‘Buzz’ buddleja.
 There’s sometimes a little discrepancy in arrival dates - but that’s largely because the growers only dispatch the plants when they’re in prime condition.

 Founded in 2000, Crocus is a mere sapling of seller by comparison, but one that’s widely respected, and is now the biggest gardening website in the UK.
 It not only sells seeds, plants and bulbs, but also does houseplants and flowers.
 We particularly like its ‘Inspiration’ page, which gives you seasonal ideas for what to plant in your garden.
 It also offers a bespoke sourcing service, so if you’re after a plant that’s rare and hard-to-find, the staff there will do it for you.
-AND until the end of Jan you'll get 10% off at checkout with the code 'GI21'.

 Hardy's Cottage Garden Plants